impactdlt/keygen/README.md

 Go back to the IOTA Coin Manual Configuration Page.

-Copy and paste your IOTA Deposit Address and the corresponding Encrypted SEED.
+Copy and paste your IOTA Deposit Address (Step 1) and the corresponding Encrypted SEED (Step 2).

 Repeat steps if manually configuring multiple coins.